kahnchana/mvu/README.md

 ## MVU Framework

 We now detail our MVU framework.
+This is built over the Single Frame VLM variant.

 ### Frame Selection